Upgrade your skills to succeed

 For all courses, levels 130 to 140, the student must achieve 60 percent or greater to complete the course.
 The students must achieve 60 percent or greater to complete the Specialty Access courses.

-Aurora College Post-Secondary Programs and other Colleges/Universities may require higher course pass marks for entrance into specified programs of study.
+Aurora College Post-Secondary Programs and other colleges/universities may require higher course pass marks for entrance into specified programs of study.
 The course completion requirements for an Aurora College Access Program Record of Achievement are determined by the chosen career pathway.
-See chart on page 40.
+See OCAP Pathways Chart.

 Document of Recognition